RM1213-ARM/LAB2-Trading-Lab/README.md

 ![Topology Diagram](assets/Network-topology.png)

+---
 ## 🏗️ System Architecture

 The system is structured into three main layers:

+---
 ### 🌐 Web Layer : Nginx
 Provides a secure interface between external users and internal backend services

 - Serves static frontend files (HTML, CSS, JavaScript)
-- Acts as a reverse proxy for API requests, routing them to the Flask API server
+- Acts as a reverse proxy, routing API requests to the Flask API server
 - Serves as the single entry point for all client traffic

 ---

-### ⚙️ Aplication Layer: API server (Flask)
+### ⚙️ Application Layer: Flask API server (Flask)
 Handles all application logic and API functionality

 - Provides REST API endpoints
-- Handles business logic and request processing
+- Processes incoming requests from Nginx
-- Communicates with the database layer
+- Communicates with the PostgreSQL database
 - Returns structured JSON responses to the frontend

 ---